alexandru-trofim/simple-image-processing-project/README.md

 # Build

 You can run this project on linux or macOS.
-There is a Makefile with two rules: build - generates an executable named build clean - deletes all the object files and the executable
+There is a Makefile with two rules: build - generates an executable named build<br />
+clean - deletes all the object files and the executable<br />

-To build the project and to run a test runt this command
+To build the project and to run a test run this command:

 ```
 make build
 ./build < ./tests/testname
 ```
+When running a test the image will be created in current directory.